Kazhnuz/awesome-gnome/README.md

 ## Themes

+> **Note:** GNOME doesn't officially support theming, and custom gtk stylesheet cannot be tested with every application ever.
+It means that some application might have problems with some of the theme here.
+You can change the GTK theme with command-line, dconf or Tweaks, but it also means that the pieces are you to keep if anything break :)

 - [Oomox](https://github.com/themix-project/oomox) - Generates different color variations of Numix and Materia themes (GTK2, GTK3), Gnome-Colors and Archdroid icons, and matching terminal colorschemes for them.

 ### Upstream-based